UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W5_HPCs_UCL/Exercise1_Setup.md

 We will use the conda module to create an environment that matches the one we set up locally:

 ```
-COMMANDS
+[ TO ADD]
+# load conda
+conda  env create -f setup/carpentries_environment_plusML.yml
+conda activate carpentries
 ```
 ### Copy in some data
-Find the RDSS file location and copy some data to a data folder:
+Use the data from the repo OR Find the RDSS file location and copy some data to a data folder:

 ```
 mkdir -p data/input